Edificio Armada de Chile: Military dictatorship of Chile (1973–1990)

 During the 1973 Chilean coup d'état, which marked the beginning of the dictadura militar led by general Augusto Pinochet, the Edificio de la Intendencia and other government buildings were seized by Navy sailors since early morning, many of whom had returned to the port of Valparaíso after having put to sea the previous day to take part of the UNITAS Operation conducted by the United States.
 The then intendente Luis Gutiérrez was surprised by the coup.

 Shortly after, the building changed hands to the Comandancia en Jefe of the Primera Zona Naval de la Armada.
 Until then, the headquarters of the Comandancia en Jefe was located on Prat Street, and only the Guarnición Militar operated on the first floor of the building.
-On the other hand, the Intendencia was relocated in 1982 to a 19-story building built for that purpose, which is located nearby the plaza Aníbal Pinto of Valparaíso, and adjacent to the Plaza de la Ciudadanía.
+On the other hand, the Intendencia was relocated in 1982 to a 19-story building built for that purpose, which is located nearby the Aníbal Pinto Square of Valparaíso, and adjacent to the Plaza de la Ciudadanía.

 Under this new regime, some Navy sailors tortured people in the building.
 Among them was the journalist Hugo Maldonado, detained on October 4 in La Calera by his connection with sailors opposing the military coup.
 Maldonado was brought to the building by detectives, before being relocated to Silva Palma Quarters, where he was held prisoner for five years.

 In 1979, based on a proposal by the National Tourism Service, the building was declared a Historic Monument, due to its historical and architectural value.
-Besides, the Plaza Sotomayor and the surrounding buildings were declared a Zona Típica (Heritage District).
+Besides, the Sotomayor Square and the surrounding buildings were declared a Zona Típica (Heritage District).